opentdf/docs/docs/components/kas/overview.md

 ### ZTDF

-1. The calling client extracts two pieces of information from the `TDF`:
+1. The client extracts two pieces of information from the `TDF`:
    1. [Key Access Object](/spec/ztdf/kao) - This object contains the wrapped key and the policy binding.
    2. The [Policy](/spec/ztdf/policy) from the manifest.